Note: The links in this post are affiliate links.

 It’s looking like I might have to have satellite Internet installed but I’ve heard bad things about it and I’d rather go a different route if I can.
 Besides, I don’t want to pay for satellite Internet every month when I’ll only be using it about 35 – 40 days out of the year.

 The distance between the two buildings is about 3/4 of a mile.
-I can see the cabin from their bedroom window but I know that’s probably too far (and too expensive) to run a cable.
+I can see the cabin from their bedroom window but I know that’s way too far (and too expensive) to run any type of cable.

 If possible, I’d like the keep the cost of whatever solution I can come up with to about $1,000 or less.

 Any help you can give me will be greatly appreciated.

 Rick’s answer: Travis, there are several possible solutions to your Internet connection dilemma, but virtually all of them would cost you a lot more than $1,000.